 Lastly, with some airlines charging fees for even water, consider bringing an empty water bottle through security and filling it before boarding.
 Bring along your own snacks if your airline charges.

 Airfare Discount Information & Tips From TheMouseForLess Readers

-- Jet blue has really nice wide seats.
+- Jet blue has nice wide seats.
 They also have TV’s on the back of all the seats.
-If your flight is delayed, and you answer the customer service e-mail with your opinion, they give you a a gift certificate (around $25) towards your next flight.
+If your flight is delayed and you answer the customer service e-mail with your opinion, they give you a gift certificate (around $25) towards your next flight.